-When I started at CSCS there was no documented strategy.
+When I started in my last role there was no documented strategy.
 To direct our time, effort and resources I developed a strategic plan which led to the following successful service improvements projects;

 Implementation of Ivanti Service Management (which delivered web-based access to requests, incidents, assets and billing), NetApp Storage Infrastructure replacement (which reduced the cost of storage services for users by 87%) and NHS Data Sharing (which delivered the University’s first ISO 27001:2013 certified safe haven).